Can Stage 4 Cancer Potentially be Cured?

 Metastatic cancer, often known as stage 4 cancer, is typically more difficult to treat since it has spread to distant organs.
 Even though it is frequently seen as incurable, there is always a little hope.

-Some people survive for years with their cancer under control, while others have long-term remission, in which the cancer is no longer detectable.
+Long‑term remission in Stage 4 cancer does not usually imply cure; ongoing monitoring is required as recurrence risk remains.
 Treatment advancements like immunotherapy and targeted therapies have made it possible to extend survival and improve quality of life.

 Factors That Influence the Outlook for Stage 4 Cancer